|The Green Papers|

 Only registered Republicans in the state of Iowa can participate in the Republican caucus.
 Individuals may register to vote as a Republican at the caucus.

-Saturday 14 March 2020 (presumably): Republican Party County Conventions convene in each county to choose delegates to the Congressional District Conventions and the State Convention.
+Saturday 14 March 2020: Republican Party County Conventions convene in each county to choose delegates to the Congressional District Conventions and the State Convention.

-Saturday 11 April 2020 (presumably): Republican Party District Conventions convene in each congressional district to choose the state's district delegates to the Republican National Convention according to the results of the Precinct Caucuses.
+Saturday 25 April 2020: Republican Party District Conventions convene in each congressional district to choose the state's district delegates to the Republican National Convention according to the results of the Precinct Caucuses.
 Each of Iowa's 4 congressional districts is assigned 3 National Convention delegates.

-Saturday 16 May 2020 (presumably): The Iowa State Republican Convention officially convenes.
-24 of 39 National Convention delegates are selected according to the results of the Precinct Caucuses.
+Saturday 13 June 2020: The Iowa State Republican Convention officially convenes.
+25 of 40 National Convention delegates are selected according to the results of the Precinct Caucuses.

 In addition, 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the Iowa's Republican Party, will attend the convention as pledged delegates by virtue of their position.